 Seeking to reinvent the school to meet 21st Century school design and utilize the outdoors as educational spaces, Tarbut V’Torah in Irvine, CA, added the MAKER science building to its campus.
 Meeting the modern standards of today’s learning environments, LPA Design Studios designed the MAKER building to be flexible.
 Tables, chairs, whiteboards, and even the walls are all mobile and encourage collaboration not only with each other, but with the outdoors.
 “This project expands on the original site, bringing the facilities and exterior spaces in-line with today’s 21st Century educational and instructional needs,” says project designer LPA Design Studios.

-The open corner design of a 12 panel single track sliding HSW60 system eliminates fixed walls and completely opens one of the rooms in the MAKER building.
+The open corner design of a 12 panel single track stacking HSW60 system eliminates fixed walls and completely opens one of the rooms in the MAKER building.
 The low profile saddle sill offers ADA compliance for the school setting and the individual glass panels smoothly glide around the corner and out of the way when opened.
 During school hours, and if the weather allows it, the opening glass walls glide away and immediately transform the space into an open air classroom—saturating the space with constant fresh air and daylight.
+Learn more about Tarbut Torah School project.

 Final Thoughts